fredfeng/CS190-blockchain/final/README.md

   - Poster (PDF) Submission (5%)
     - Please check the "Poster" section and gradescope for detailed requirements.
     - Please do a group submission on gradescope; don't forget to include your teammates when you submit.
+    - Late submissions (due 1 week after regular deadline) will have 75% deduction in points, and subsequent submissions after late submission deadline will receive 0 point.
+Though we generally have a 1-hour grace period for regular deadline, but please do coordinate with your teammates to make the submission on time.

   - Presentation at the Poster Session (5%)

 - Final Report (20%)
   - Please check the "Final Report" section and gradescope for detailed requirements.
   - Please do a group submission on gradescope; don't forget to include your teammates when you submit.
+  - Late submissions (due 1 week after regular deadline) will have 75% deduction in points, and subsequent submissions after late submission deadline will receive 0 point.
+Though we generally have a 1-hour grace period for regular deadline, but please do coordinate with your teammates to make the submission on time.

 - Application Artifact (60%)
   - Please put your artifact in a publicly available github repo and include the link in your final report.
   - Documentation (10%)